 Created by Moshe Safdie, a Canadian-Israeli architect, this tourist attraction in Anandpur Sahib Punjab will leave you in awe of its beauty.
 The highlighting feature of this museum is that it is said to have stored information dating back to 500 years in history.
 So, while on your trip to Anandpur Sahib, try not to miss visiting this amazing destination.

-Gurudwara Kila Anandgarh Sahib.
-The Gurudwara Qila Anandgarh Sahib is located at a height of around 800 metres in the south-east direction of Takht Sri Kesgarh Sahib.
-It is fundamentally from the five Quilas which were built by Guru Gobind Singh and it was particularly for the protection of the Sikhs and the other residents fundamentally from the Mughals.
+1. Gurudwara Kila Anandgarh Sahib.
+Located within a km of Virasat-e-Khalsa, the Gurudwara Qila Anandgarh Sahib is fundamentally considered one of the five Quilas which were built by none other than Shri Guru Gobind Singh Ji.
+It is believed that these Quilas were built for the protection of the Sikhs and the other residents from the Mughals.

-Sri Naina Devi Ji.
+2. Sri Naina Devi Ji.
 It is one of the most amazing places to visit, especially with your family.
-This place has got a very significant spiritual vibe.
-On a yearly basis, you can see a considerable amount of people visiting this place.
-And owing to which it must also be on your travel list.
+This place has a very significant spiritual vibe.
+On a yearly basis, you can see a considerable amount of people visiting this place, owing to which it has become one of the most popular travel destinations in India.

-Maple Jungle Camp.
-The Maple Jungle Camp is quite an interesting place to visit, explore and discover.
-This place is out and out amazing as the students learn many new things about life.
-They learn to live away from the family and as the new life lessons come their way - they tend to grow and enjoy the whole process together.
+3. Mapple Jungle Camp.
+Visiting this Camp will let the students learn many new things about life.
+For instance, they learn to live away from the family and as the new life lessons come their way, they tend to grow and enjoy the whole process together.